alex/what-happens-when/README.rst

 the text given in the address box to the browser's default web search engine.
 In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.
+When a user enters a text string in the address bar of a browser without a specified protocol (like "http://" or "https://") or a valid domain name, the browser often interprets it as a search query.
+Instead of attempting to navigate to a website directly, the browser sends the entered text to its default search engine for a search.

 Convert non-ASCII Unicode characters in the hostname
 ------------------------------------------------